ringpublishing/RingPublishingTracking-iOS/README.md

 ### Using [CocoaPods](https://cocoapods.org)

-To install it through CocoaPods simply add the following lines to your Podfile using our Cocoapods Specs repository.
-Please make sure you have access to this repository granted by us.
+To install it through CocoaPods simply add the following lines to your Podfile using our private Cocoapods Specs repository.

 Additions to your Podfile:
 ```ruby